fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-## If necessary, use different ruby versions and Gemfiles
+## If necessary, use different Ruby versions and Gemfiles

     @@@yaml
     matrix: